-This 2-day on-campus course is designed to teach students the fundamentals associated with drone applications, and to preserve and enhance airspace safety.
+This 3-day online course is designed to teach students the fundamentals associated with drone applications and to preserve and enhance airspace safety.
 Emphasis is placed on the knowledge requirements to prepare students for the FAA 107 Remote Pilot Examination.
-Students will also be introduced to airport and ground operations and the integration of unmanned aircraft systems (UAS) into the National Airspace System (NAS).
-Attendees will also learn photographic techniques needed to observe, photograph and present visual materials for subsequent actions.
+Students will also be introduced to airport and ground operations and unmanned aircraft systems (UAS) integration into the National Airspace System (NAS).
+Attendees will also learn photographic techniques needed to observe, photograph, and present visual materials for subsequent actions.
 Current UAS regulations and policies in the United States will be reviewed in terms of their goals to promote safety in all aspects of aerial navigation, both manned and unmanned, and to stimulate economic development.

-This seminar will cover how drones are effective tools for Law Enforcement and Emergency Services, with an emphasis on how drones are also money-saving tools for Departments of Public Works for survey mapping and inspection, as well as for helping to protect conservation land.
-This seminar will introduce students to the most common types of drones, their costs of operation and the major difference between aircraft.
+This seminar will cover how drones are effective tools for Law Enforcement and Emergency Services, emphasizing how drones are also money-saving tools for Departments of Public Works for survey mapping and inspection, as well as for helping to protect conservation land.
+This seminar will introduce students to the most common types of drones, their costs of operation, and the major difference between aircraft.

-Students will have access to the instructors, online videos and a variety of resources.
+Students will have access to the instructors, online videos, and various resources.

 Course Code: PS902

-If police departments want to bill for the course, email email@example.com.
+If police departments have a group that would like to take the course or if you want to be billed for the course, please email email@example.com.

 What you will learn: